YomogiBeta/SimpleSnipet/README.md

 }
 ```

-## 4. Write a snippet
+## 4. Write a prefix
 Where you want to expand the code.
-Write a snippet
+Write a prefix

 ![Control](https://user-images.githubusercontent.com/46161490/162134650-5d5e1a2b-ccc2-406b-b37a-95d83f06b356.gif)